How to Grow Zucchini Indoors

 Week 3: Thin Your Seedlings

 Thin your planter to only have 1 seedling per site – leaving the largest plant.
-If you are using the reccomended planter (at least 12″ / 5 gals) this will mean you’ve got 1 plant after thinning.
+If you are using the recommended planter (at least 12″ / 5 gals) this will mean you’ve got 1 plant after thinning.
 By getting rid of the smaller seedlings, you’re allowing the biggest and strongest one to flourish by reducing its competition for water, food, and space.
+If your seedlings are under 2 inches, stretching out, or folding over, it’s likely that they don’t have quite enough light.

 Week 4: How to Prune & Trellis Zucchini Plants

-4. The plant is getting so dense that light and air can’t get in.
+4. The plant getting so dense that light and air can’t get in.
 Keep up with interior pruning to have a tidy “bonsai” Zucchini plant.

 Month 2+: How to Pollinate Your Zucchini Flowers